CLIP-Mesh: Generating textured meshes from text using pretrained image-text models: Related work

 \section{Related work}

+A variety of recent works focus on text driven 2D image manipulation and generation using CLIP \cite{radford2021learning}, a model that learns a joint embedding space for image and text.
+Leveraging CLIPs joint embedding, many works such as StyleCLIP \cite{Patashnik_2021_ICCV}, VQGAN-CLIP \cite{crowson2022vqgan} and GLIDE \cite{nichol2021glide} have shown that pretrained image generative models can be guided by text prompts through distance losses in the shared embedding space.
+Additionally, the current state of the art in text to image generation trains a model directly on CLIP text and image embeddings \cite{Ramesh2022HierarchicalTI}.

-A number of works have previously attempted to generate 3-D models from text by utilizing datasets of text descriptions corresponding to 3-D models.
-For example \cite{chen2018text2shape,fukamizu2019generation} proposed to train a joint embedding between 3-D shapes and text and combine this with a GAN to produce novel outputs.
-These approaches however are not zero-shot and are thus limited by the lack of available matched 3-D models and text descriptions.
-Another work generates shapes from text prompts \cite{Sanghi2021CLIPForgeTZ} but it requires training of an encoder and decoder using a set of defined meshes which limits generalizability and they also use a voxel representation which lack textures. \cite{michel2021text2mesh, jetchev2021clipmatrix} focus on stylization of pre-defined object meshes with text descriptions, while we tackle the problem of generating the entire shape and texture from a detailed natural language description.
+In contrast to this, text to 3D is an underdeveloped field but a number of works have previously attempted to generate 3D models from text by utilizing datasets of text descriptions corresponding to 3D models.
+For example \cite{chen2018text2shape,fukamizu2019generation} proposed to train a joint embedding between 3D shapes and text and combine this with generative adversarial networks \cite{GAN} to produce novel outputs.
+These approaches however are not zero-shot and are thus limited by the lack of available matched 3D models and text descriptions.
+CLIP-Forge \cite{Sanghi2021CLIPForgeTZ} alleviates the issue of paired text and 3D models by relying only on the 3D models to train an encoder and decoder and then guiding generation of the decoder with CLIP to produce results that match a text prompt, this only partially solves the problem because now the generation is restricted by the 3D data categories available to train it.
+It also doesn’t produce meshes or textures and thus its use is limited. \cite{avatarclip, jetchev2021clipmatrix} focus on stylization of predefined human shape to match an input text prompt and \cite{michel2021text2mesh} generalizes this to any arbritary mesh and text prompt.
+Text2Mesh addresses a related but different problem: with a correct starting mesh each vertex is minimally modified along the normal direction and its color.